yoo2001818/query-planner/DESIGN.md

 We select common columns specified in the clauses, and compare them.

+Each join's cost is calculated by the size of index, whether if an index is available, etc. It can also use histograms to approximate cost.

+Judging by the index, sort-merge, hash, nested join will be used.

+Sort-merge can be used if it doesn't require sorting in other types, and filtering isn't really necessary.

+Hash join should be used if a whole table can stored in RAM.

+Nested join is slowest - thus it should be avoided.

 ### Sort-Merge Join
 Usually sort-merge join has terrible performance, since the indexes has to be sorted.
 But if two indexes are sorted, it's the quickest way to join the table.